-The kids had their way on our last day in Portland, so we had a “Wie is the Mol?” day…
+The kids had their way on our last day in Portland, so we had a “Wie is de Mol?” day…

 Our third day in Portland was mainly spent with a mini road trip along the Columbia River and “around” Mt.
 Hood, concluded with some good old tax-free outlet shopping…

-The 185 mile / 300km day trip from Bend to see the Painted Hills near Mitchell, Oregon was so worth it!
+The 185-mile / 300-kilometer day trip from Bend to see the Painted Hills near Mitchell, Oregon, was so worth it!
 Continue reading “Around the World – Pacific Northwest USA (part 17) – Painted Hills, Oregon”

-Our road trip continued inland with a 190 mile / 305 kilometre trip to Bend, Oregon.
+Our road trip continued inland with a 190-mile /305-kilometer trip to Bend, Oregon.
 The nature in Oregon is just absolutely breath-taking!
 Continue reading “Around the World – Pacific Northwest USA (part 16) – Medford – Bend, Oregon”

 Starting off with some great shots that Chantal took during her morning run on the Astoria Walkway:

-On our 6th day of our holidays, we had a relatively short drive of 140 miles / 220 km today, continuing southbound on the US-101, which is aptly called the Oregon Coast Highway.
+On the 6th day of our holidays, we had a relatively short drive of 140 miles / 220km today, continuing southbound on the US-101, which is aptly called the Oregon Coast Highway.